Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 Also, take some time to research lightweight backpacking food options that are still high in calories and protein.
 While fresh fruit sounds great on the trail, you can pack twice as much dried fruit in the same space, for less weight, and then you don’t have to pack out food waste (such as orange peels and apple cores).

-While eating fresh is always preferred, when I’m on the trail, I opt for dehydrated backpacker meals.
+While eating fresh is always preferred at home, when I’m on the trail, I opt for dehydrated backpacker meals.
 They take up so little room in your pack, weigh less than anything you might cook from scratch, and the convenience makes them all the more satisfying.
+Plus they pack in a lot of calories.

 If you’re super serious about going ultralight and are only going out for a night or two, you can also consider ditching the stove and fuel and eating snacks for all of your meals, which will save you a pound or two.